MightyPork/sbmp/README.md

 In multi-request sessions (such as a bulk data transfer with flow control - "chunking"), the same ID is maintained thorough the session.

-The two parties are identified by a "origin" bit:
+The two parties are identified by a "origin" bit, which is the highest bit of the session ID.

+This ensures the two parties never use the same Session ID at once.

 ```none
        * Session ID *